Celebrating Eleven Years Online...!

 The Vessel Specification is the central document from which any boat gets built.
 The Vessel Spec is intended to be a guide to construction as well as a valuable estimating tool for a builder to calculate the cost of building the boat.

 According to published reports, in the US, out of the annual average of about 100 deaths due to lightning, 13 are aboard boats.
 If lightning is a hazard where the boat will be used, a plan should be developed to deal with the possibility of a strike.
 In the Pacific Northwest, lightning is relatively rare.
-In Florida, strikes are measured in numbers annually per square mile, with some areas having more than ten!
+In Florida, strikes are measured in numbers annually per square mile, with some areas having more than fifty!

 On Fiberglass Boats